machadi/PDL_1920_groupe-7/README.md

 Like any project we have several differents version and the purpose of this it's to improve it, from version to version over time to make it more powerful and better than the others versions, the current objective is to have a better extractor than the other versions.

-## Context of the project
-This "Polyglot Wikipedia Matrix Extractor" project which has been assigned to us is part of the of the PDL module.
-Our task will be to complete it through the study and understanding of the existing project.
-This will require the use of practical tools such as (git, github, Maven, JUnit, etc.), mastery of implementation technologies (Java and its ecosystem, CSV, JSON, JUnit, Web API, etc.) and integration of software development techniques learned in class.

 ## Getting Started
 * Fork from the project repository file available on the link: https://github.com/machadi/PDL_2021_groupe-9